EdwinTh/EdwinTh.github.io/_posts/2017-06-26-data-quality-padr.md

 ## 6 2016-10-09 00:17:01     WW#5
 ```

-Also here are server might be temporarily down, however, this is not so easy to locate.
+Also here our server might be temporarily down, however, this is not so easy to locate.
 It is helpful here to apply `thicken`, then aggregate, pad, and fill, and finally plot the result.
 We might want to look at several different interval, lets make it as generic as possible.

 ```r